 Residents have found that the grocery stores with the best value in Nashville include H.G.
 Hill Urban Market, United Grocery Outlet, ALDI, Piggly Wiggly, and Publix.

 As with any city, the cost of dining out in Nashville varies depending on the restaurant.
-A combo meal at a fast-food restaurant will be about $7.50, while a meal at an inexpensive sit-down restaurant will run about $15 without the tip.
+A combo meal at a fast-food restaurant will be about $9.50, while a meal at an inexpensive sit-down restaurant will run about $15 without the tip.
 A meal for two at a mid-range restaurant will cost right around $55 before the tip.

 Coffee connoisseurs can expect to pay $5.30 for a regular cappuccino at a coffee shop.
 Colas cost about $2.30 for a 12 oz.
 Bottle, while water is about $1.50 for the same size bottle.

 Transportation in Nashville

 Tennessee auto insurance premiums average $1,315, which is lower than the national average of $1,510.
 However, the average auto insurance premium in Nashville is higher than both the state and national average at $1,885.
 The average price of gas is about $2.05 for regular unleaded.

 Nashville Transit Costs Comparison

 WeGo Public Transit is the primary public transportation provider covering the Nashville metro area.
-The standard fare for a one-way ticket is $2.
-However, children under four ride for free when with a paying passenger, and both seniors ages 65 and older and youths ages 19 and younger pay $1.
+A two-hour pass is $2, but children under four ride for free when with a paying passenger, and both seniors ages 65 and older and youths ages 19 and younger pay $1.
 There are also all-day passes available for $4 and 31-day passes available for $65.

 For commuters, the WeGo Star train can be a better way to get around.
 The WeGo Star Train makes rounds between seven stations, which can be more efficient for those who work a greater distance from where they live.
 The price per ticket will vary depending on where the ticket is purchased, but purchasing tickets in advance will always offer a discounted price.
 Passengers can still purchase tickets at the platform, however.